-Oversize items and tires will be picked up separately; call to schedule an appointment for the following week’s pickup.
-All calls must be received by Friday afternoon in order for items to be picked up the following week.
-Call 589-3410 to schedule an appointment.
+Oversize items and tires will be picked up separately; call 589-3410 or fill out the Oversized Item form to schedule an appointment for the following week’s pickup.
+All calls or form submissions must be received by Friday afternoon in order for items to be picked up the following week.
 Residents may take acceptable waste directly to the Four Hills Landfill.

 Special pickups – ANNUAL limits